5 Best Turkish Coffee Grinders: Reviews and comparisons

 How to Choose the Best Turkish Coffee Grinder

-It’s traditionally made and served in a cezve, a traditional copper brewing pot with a long handle (2).
+It’s traditionally made and served in a coffee maker called cezve, a traditional copper brewing pot with a long handle (2).
 When the water boils, it creates thick foam which is the hallmark of Turkish coffee.
 Sweeteners and sugar are sometimes used, but it’s never stirred after brewing so as to not disturb the coffee grounds once they settle on the bottom of the cup (3).

 To pick the right grinder, you’ll be looking at a few characteristics that affect how it performs.
 The material it’s made of, its overall design, the size, and — most importantly — the grind consistency.